Chalco extends offer for SouthGobi amid political opposition

-HONG KONG, Aug 2 (Reuters) - Chalco said on Thursday it has decided to extend its offer for a majority stake in Mongolia-focused coal miner SouthGobi Resources Ltd for the second time, the Chinese aluminium giant said on Thursday, in the face of stiff political opposition in Mongolia.
+HONG KONG (Reuters) - Chalco (2600.HK) said on Thursday it has decided to extend its offer for a majority stake in Mongolia-focused coal miner SouthGobi Resources Ltd (SGQ.TO)(1878.HK) for the second time, the Chinese aluminum giant said on Thursday, in the face of stiff political opposition in Mongolia.

 Chalco will extend the time for it to make a proportional takeover bid for up to 60 percent of the common shares of SouthGobi by 30 days, Chalco said in a filing with the Hong Kong stock exchange.